SGATE-IT/docs/docs/src/en/payoutApi/apiRule/illustrate.md

 ## IP Whitelist

-In the production environment, it is mandatory to verify whether the IP is on the whitelist, and there is no such restriction on the testing environment.
+In the production environment, if the merchant configures an IP whitelist, the system will forcibly verify whether the IP of the requesting client is in the whitelist, and the system will intercept requests that are not in the whitelist.

+There is no IP restriction in the test environment.